De Kai Professor, Musician

 The gypsies' epic Silk Road and Mediterranean migrations anchor the axis of ReOrientate's exploration of cultural resonances from East to West.
 Featuring multilingual songs—Chinese, Hindi, English, Punjabi, Turkish, Spanish—ReOrientate seeks common languages among the diverse traditions' complex rhythms and scales.

-The live performances anticipating ReOrientate's debut album earned rave reviews from Asia Society to Hard Rock Cafe to TEDx events, at the Hong Kong Cultural Centre and Hong Kong Arts Centre, and at all major Hong Kong music festivals including Clockenflap, Freespace, and Detour.
+The live performances anticipating ReOrientate's debut album earned rave reviews from Asia Society to Hard Rock Cafe to TEDx events, at the Hong Kong Cultural Centre and Hong Kong Arts Centre, and at all major Hong Kong music festivals including Clockenflap, Freespace, The Week, and Detour.

 In addition to ReOrientate, De Kai also works on keys and percussion in live settings ranging from traditional theatrical and tablao flamenco, to funk and soul, to canto-pop fusion with stars such as HOCC (Denise Ho Wan Sze) and Chet Lam.